Error codes returned by the carrier on SMS or MMS

 Understanding SMS Text Segments & Billing

-The text messages (SMS) are composed of segments.
+Text messages (SMS) are composed of segments.
 And each segment is 160 characters of text.

 When you prepare a text template, or you’re about to send a text to a lead from the lead view, you might like to include emojis and special characters to give it a nice design.
+But they may count more than one character.

 There is a fixed character limit for one text (160 alphanumeric characters per SMS text segment).
 Emojis and special characters might be counted differentlyYou also might want to watch out for invisible characters.